-The principal strategy used by the district to minimize WNV transmission and risk is by reducing and/or eliminating larval development in catch basin and other container-like habitats.
+The principal strategy used by our District to minimize WNV transmission and risk is by reducing and/or eliminating larval development in catch basin and other container-like habitats.
+Table 2 compares WNV positive mosquito pools and WNV positive human cases in the entire state of Massachusetts compared with WNV in our Northeast District.